cncoulter/cncoulter.github.io/_posts/2016-11-28-Second-Foundation.md

 ---
 layout: post
 title: "Second Foundation by Isaac Asimov"
 permalink:
 published: true
 date: 2016-11-28 00:21
-category:
+categories:
-tag: reading
+- reading
+tags:
+- Isaac Asimov
 ---

-***Second Foundation* by Isaac Asimov.
-New York: Ballantine Books, 1983.
-Originally published by Del Rey in 1953.**
+<p style="color: gray;">New York: Ballantine Books, 1983.
+Originally published by Del Rey in 1953.</p>

 *Second Foundation* is (ironically) the third book in Asimov’s Foundation series, and it read a lot like the first two Foundation books.
 The first three books in the Foundation series–*Foundation*, *Foundation and Empire*, and *Second Foundation*–comprise a trilogy.
 The success of the original trilogy pushed Asimov to later write several more novels set in the universe.